 Our curriculum is developed through out thematic units, core skills implemented across the sciences, humanities and social studies, drawing from a wide range of cultures.
 In addition we place a strong emphasis on students understanding and learning about Khmer culture, customs and traditions.
 Our students learn about local food, appropriate greetings, and Cambodian geography.

-We are also excited to introduce a new and cutting edge subject for our 1st – 3rd grade students: Robotics!
+We are also excited to introduce a new and cutting edge subject for our 1st – 4th grade students: Robotics!
 It combines basic training in science, technology, engineering and mathematics, also known as S.T.E.M.
 Students work with a variety of blocks, motors, remote controls, main boards, LED and CDS sensors.
 Through guided building projects they will learn the foundation principals of assembly process, construction, programming and coding.
 All of these skills are essential to understanding and creative Robots, which is the technology trend of the future.
 This program is broken down into two levels and included in the cost of your tuition fees: